AlexanderRosol/database_project_final/README.md

 ### Programming Language(s)

-The project is implemented in **Rust**.
-Rust was chosen due to its strong emphasis on memory safety, performance, and concurrency—qualities that are particularly beneficial for high-throughput, low-level tasks such as bulk data import and transformation.
+The project is written in **Rust** for its performance and handling low-level tasks like bulk data import.
+Its ecosystem has a library called orientdb-client, which directly interacts with OrientDB’s binary protocol.

-Additionally, Rust’s ecosystem provides convenient libraries (like `orientdb-client`) that allow direct interaction with the OrientDB server over its binary protocol.
+We have no code written in **C**,but due to **Rust** dependencies that require **C**, it has to be installed.

-However, because OrientDB is itself written in Java, a **Java Runtime Environment (JRE)** is required to run the OrientDB server.
-We recommend **Java 11**, as OrientDB has compatibility issues with newer Java versions (Java 17+).
-Specifically, OrientDB relies on certain internal Java APIs and behaviors that were changed or removed in later versions, leading to potential runtime failures or unstable behavior.
+Since OrientDB is Java-based, it requires a **Java** to run.
+We recommend **Java 11**, because OrientDB is incompatible with newer versions due to changes in internal Java APIs, causing a lot of runtime issues.

 ### Database System

-As teased above, the chosen database is **OrientDB**, a multi-model NoSQL database that supports graphs, documents, and key/value data structures natively.
-It is particularly well-suited for this project, which involves storing and querying a large-scale knowledge graph.
+As mentioned above, we chose **OrientDB** as our database system.
+It is a multi-model NoSQL database, which supports graphs, documents, and key/value data structures natively, which fits our dataset.

-OrientDB was selected for several reasons:

-- **Graph model support**: Natively supports vertices and edges, simplifying conceptual mapping of entities and relationships.
+We selected OrientDB because:

+- **Native graph support** with vertices and edges, ideal for our data.
-- **Bulk loading optimization**: Supports specific commands (e.g., disabling WAL, altering cache size) for improving performance during high-volume inserts.
+- **Bulk loading optimizations** (e.g., disabling WAL, cache tuning) to boost insert performance (we did not know at the time that this will cause us headaches).
-- **Schema flexibility**: Allows for dynamically creating classes and properties on-the-fly, which suits the variability in edge types.
+- **Flexible schema** allowing dynamic creation of classes and properties.
-- **Lightweight setup**: Can run as an embedded server or remote process, with minimal dependencies.
+- **Lightweight setup**, running embedded or remotely with minimal dependencies.
+- We would have chosen *neo4j*, but it was not allowed, due to it being used in our laboratory classes.

-### Libraries and Tools
+### Extra

-The project uses the following libraries and tools:

-- **[orientdb-client (v0.6.0)](https://crates.io/crates/orientdb-client)**: A Rust client library that provides an interface to interact with OrientDB using its binary protocol.
-It enables database creation, session management, and running commands like creating vertices, edges, and indexes.
+- **[orientdb-client (v0.6.0)]** is the library that allows us to interact with the OrientDB binary protocol.
+Through it, we can create vertices and relationships, run queries and more.

-- **[clap (v4.5.38)](https://crates.io/crates/clap)**: Used for command-line parsing, although not prominently used in the current seeding script.

-- **[num_cpus (v1.16.0)](https://crates.io/crates/num_cpus)**: Provides access to the number of logical CPU cores for potential thread-based optimizations.

-- **[sysinfo (v0.35.1)](https://crates.io/crates/sysinfo)**: Used for accessing system-related information such as memory usage and process load (optional but useful during performance benchmarking).

-- **Standard Rust libraries**:
-  - `std::fs`, `std::io` for file reading.
-  - `std::collections::{HashMap, HashSet}` for data management.
-  - `std::thread` and `std::time::Instant` for parallelism and performance tracking.

-Together, these components enable a performant, scalable, and maintainable way to seed a graph database from TSV data and efficiently support complex graph queries.

 ## 2. System Architecture